bobby-didcoding/django_course/steps/module_4.md

 ```
 python manage.py shell
 ```
-You should see the following in your terminal log
+You should see the following in your terminal log.
 ```
 Python 3.10.2 (tags/v3.10.2:a58ebcc, Jan 17 2022, 14:12:15) [MSC v.1929 64 bit (AMD64)] on win32
 Type "help", "copyright", "credits" or "license" for more information.
 (InteractiveConsole)
 >>>
 ```
-> Note: '>>>' means that the Django shell is working
+> Note: '>>>' means that the Django shell is working.

-Now type the following code into the Django shell
+Now type the following code into the Django shell.
 ```
 from django.contrib.auth.models import User
 user = User.objects.first()